Quit Claim Deed Forms

 The deed has four (4) general purposes, which are:

 1. Transfer property among family members

 Due to the limited protections offered by the deed, it is most commonly used for transferring property among family members, such as a parent to a child.
-The reason it is more commonly used among family is because of the trust that commonly exists, unlike a transaction involving two (2) unfamiliar parties.
+The reason it is more commonly used among families is because of the trust that commonly exists, unlike a transaction involving two (2) unfamiliar parties.

 2. Fix title defects